 Cassava does well in areas with well-distributed rainfall relative to dry areas where yields are low.

 In site selection, preferably, you should have an idea about the history of the land.
 That is to say, recent cropping activities on the land.
-For example, if the land was used to crop root tubers like cassava, yam, potatoes (heavy nutrient consumers) etc. in the previous seasons, then that might have depleted an amount of soil nutrients.
-Moreover, lands that have been used continuously over the seasons to grow non-leguminous crops should be improved for cassava cultivation.
+For example, if the land was used to crop root tubers like cassava, yam, potatoes (heavy nutrient consumers) etc. in the previous seasons, then that might have depleted a number of soil nutrients.
+Moreover, lands that have been used continuously over the seasons to grow non-leguminous crops should be improved for good cassava cultivation.

 The application of fertiliser can help to improve the soil.

 Select lands with deep loamy soils.
-Clayey soils are not suitable.
+Clayey soils are not suitable for cassava cultivation.
 Loamy soil type has moderate water infiltration and retention abilities good for cassava growth.

 2. Land preparation

 No-till under conservation agriculture comes to mind at this point.
 The practice of no-till will help reduce the effect of inadequate rainfall that may lead to crop failure.

 Clear land by slashing and cutting trees in smaller pieces and allow the vegetation residue on the surface of the soil.
 Read more on the importance of this practice.